Skip to content

 Windows 7 Stuck on Welcome Screen: 8 Proven Fixes (2026)

-Fix Windows 7 stuck on welcome screen with 8 tested methods.
+Fix Windows 7 stuck on welcome screen with 8 proven methods.
 Disconnect USB devices, run Startup Repair, boot into Safe Mode, or rebuild boot files.

 Windows 7 Stuck on Welcome Screen: 8 Proven Fixes (2026) cover image

 Your Windows 7 computer freezes at the welcome screen because of corrupted system files, driver conflicts, or incomplete Windows updates.
-Start with Method 1: disconnecting USB devices fixes about 40% of cases.
+Start with Method 1: disconnecting USB devices resolves a good share of cases.

-We tested these 8 methods on Dell, HP, and ASUS computers running Windows 7 Home Premium and Professional.
-Each targets a different cause.
+These 8 methods cover Dell, HP, and ASUS computers running Windows 7 Home Premium and Professional.
+Each one targets a different underlying cause.

-• Disconnecting all USB devices before restart fixes welcome screen freezes in a fair share of cases we tested
+• Disconnecting all USB devices before restart resolves welcome screen freezes caused by a conflicting peripheral

 • Safe Mode boot isolates driver conflicts that cause the welcome screen hang without system file changes